The Bachelorette: See Becca Kufrin Pose with Her Suitors for the First Time!

 “He did get down on one knee, he did propose to me, he did say, ‘I’m committing to you, I choose you every day.’
 That’s something that I only wanted to happen once in my life, and it’s been robbed from me ,and I can never have that one time moment again.
 And the second part is that he lied or hid his true feelings and emotions for weeks and weeks and weeks,” she told PEOPLE exclusively after the split.
 “The number one thing that I value in a relationship is honesty and loyalty, and I feel like I wasn’t given that.”

-Kufrin’s season of The Bachelorette premieres May 28 on ABC.
+Download our Bachelorette bracket PDF now to play along with Becca Kufrin’s season of The Bachelorette, which premieres Monday at 8 p.m.
+ET on ABC.